KEY TAKEAWAYS

 Without this insurance, a simple doctor’s visit or a walk-in clinic could be anywhere from $100 to $600, while an emergency room or hospitalization could be as high as $6,000 per day!

-Having a comprehensive visitor insurance policy ensures that non-residents have access to quality care without the fear of exorbitant bills.
+Having a comprehensive visitor insurance policy in Canada ensures that non-residents have access to quality care without the fear of exorbitant bills.

 Learn more about the importance of health insurance for visitors to Canada

-What are the typical exclusions in a visitors’ health insurance?
+What are the typical visitor insurance exclusions in Canada?

-While visitor insurance provides essential coverage, several health conditions are not included.
+While visitor insurance provides essential coverage, pre-existing health conditions, non-emergency procedures, pregnancy-related routine treatment, and injuries due to participating in high-risk activities are not included.
 Understanding these exclusions can help avoid surprises and ensure adequate preparation for any medical situation.

 Various insurers provide the option to choose between two types of plans – one that covers stable pre-existing health conditions and another that doesn’t.
-The plans without pre-existing conditions have those health conditions as an exclusion, which will not be covered in the policy.
+Visitor medical insurance plans that do not include pre-existing condition coverage exclude those health conditions and do not cover them under the policy.

 A pre-existing condition is any medical condition for which the visitor has received treatment or medication during a specific period before the policy’s effective date, such as chronic illnesses, heart disease, or diabetes.